deminy/couchbase-issues/README.md

 # Setup The Test Environment

 Run command `docker-compose up -d` to start the Docker containers.
-There are two containers included:
+There are three containers included:

-1. An `app` container that has PHP 8 installed, with Couchbase 3.2.2 enabled.
+1. A `php7` container that has PHP 7.4 installed, with Couchbase 3.2.2 enabled.
+2. A `php8` container that has PHP 8.0 installed, with Couchbase 3.2.2 enabled.
-2. A `couchbase` container that has Couchbase server 6.6.0 running in it.
+3. A `couchbase` container that has Couchbase server 6.6.0 running in it.

 # Issues